 Understanding Different College Degrees in Music

-Much like other educational programs, there are typically four basic levels of education offered by schools and educational institutions.
-An associate’s degree is the lowest level of completion and typically takes about two years, a bachelor’s degree takes around four years in total and is often considered a standard level of education for recording musicians and sound engineers, a master’s degree takes about two years beyond the bachelor’s degree and is usually quite specialized, and a doctorate or PhD often requires about four years after a bachelor’s degree and is the highest degree offered by most schools.
-These different college degrees in music are offered by many different schools, and you should consider what schools offer the program that will be right for you and your desired role within the music industry.
+Much like other educational programs, there are typically four basic levels of education offered by schools and trade institutions.
+An associate’s degree is the lowest level of completion and typically takes about two years, a bachelor’s degree takes around four years in total and is often considered a standard level of education for recording musicians and sound engineers.